 Net Price: $18,106

-Recently ranked among the top 100 national public universities in U.S. News & World Report, Kent State University is a prestigious institution in Northeast Ohio.
-Kent is also home to the Center for Disability Studies, a cross-disciplinary institute that educates students about the disabled person’s entire life experience.
+Kent State University is a prestigious institution in Northeast Ohio.
+It was recently ranked among the top 100 national public universities in U.S. News & World Report.
+Kent is also home to the Center for Disability Studies.
+This is a cross-disciplinary institute that educates students about the disabled person’s entire life experience.
 The Center consists of 16 total federal and privately funded projects related to disability research.
-KSU engages in community service and disability education initiatives; some of the topics featured in this outreach include deaf education; multiple sclerosis; early childhood special education; and other important topics in disabled society.
+KSU engages in community service and disability education initiatives.
+Some of the topics in this outreach include:

 #4 – University of California at Berkeley